treasure-data/digdag/README.md

 ### Releasing a new version

+You need to set Bintray user name and API key in `BINTRAY_USER` and `BINTRAY_KEY` environment variables.

 1. run `./gradlew setVersion -Pto=<version>` command.
 2. add `releases/release-<version>` line to [digdag-docs/src/releases.rst](digdag-docs/src/releases.rst) (setVersion should do this automatically but not implemented yet).
 3. write release notes to `releases/release-<version>.rst` file.
 It must include at least version (the first line) and release date (the last line).